 Noah’s Rule may not always be able to give you access to all the personal information we hold about you.
 If this is the case, we will provide a written explanation of the reasons for our refusal, together with details of our complaints process for if you wish to challenge the decision.

-- Where we reasonably believe this may pose a serious threat to the life, health of safety of any individual or to public health/safety;
+- Where we reasonably believe this may pose a serious threat to life, health or safety of any individual or to public health/safety;

 - Which would unreasonably impact the privacy of another individual;